 Ministers warned not to follow Streeting and publish Mandelson messages

-Ministers have been warned not to follow Wes Streeting in publishing their messages with Peter Mandelson amid a police investigation into alleged misconduct in a public office, it is understood.
+Sir Keir Starmer said his Government should be “acting together” after ministers were warned not to follow Wes Streeting in publishing their messages with Peter Mandelson amid a police investigation into alleged misconduct in a public office.

-In a message to officials, the Cabinet Office said members of Government should not share material that could be covered by a Commons motion forcing the release of documents relating to the peer’s appointment as US ambassador.
+In a message to officials, the Cabinet Office is understood to have said members of Government should not share material that could be covered by a Commons motion forcing the release of documents relating to the peer’s appointment as US ambassador.

 It comes after the Health Secretary shared a transcript of messages, dated from August 2024 to October 2025, between himself and Lord Mandelson as he sought to distance himself from the peer on Monday.